erlenmayr/cowmail/README.md

 ## Cryptography

+The first prototype 0.1.0 was based on libsodium.

-The cryptography is based on libsodium.
-For details, see /docs.
+From 0.2.0, custom cryptography is used.
+The implementation is based on the GnuTLS stack.

 ## Install

 Debian, Ubuntu etc.:

 ```
-$ apt install gnome-devel libsodium-dev
+$ apt install gnome-devel libgnutls28-dev
 $ meson build
 $ ninja -C build
 $ ninja -C build install
 ```